BackupTheBerlios/jacman/jacman/src/Readme.txt

  * removing unwanted packages.
  * rolling back packages to a previously installed version.

-What's New in 0.2?
+What's New in 0.3?
 ==================

 Nothing too major.
 It's mainly tidying up a lot of loose-ends and making the code more robust.
 Here's a quick summary:

-* Rollback package support: allows the user to rollback to a previously installed version of a given package.
-Only old packages still in the Pacman cache on the hard drive call be rolledback, as old versions of packages don't exist on the servers.
+* Jon-Anders (SoniX) has been very busy.
+He did a lot of work in improving the console that displays the pacman output.
+Is now much smoother and looks even better with its colour support.
-* Jon-Anders (SoniX) did lots of great work on the console that displays Pacman's output.
-It now copes with curses-based output properly.
+* Jon-Anders also implemented experimental system tray support.
+Implementation is good on our end.
+Unfortunately, it turns out that the library (which is a wrapper to a native library) is not the most stable thing at the moment.
+Still, do play around to see what you think.
-* Talk to Pacman: now have Y/N buttons to confirm to Pacman to continue or abort the operation.
-V0.1 used the --no-confirm argument which wasn't ideal.
+* A proper preferences dialog has been implemented.
+There's not a great deal of properties that can be set at the moment.
+Still, it's better than editing the jacman.properties file directly.
+(Note this saves user settings in ~/.jacman)
-* New config option added determine whether the main window closes after a successful operation.
-For example, if adding a package installed without error, Jacman will close once you click "Done".
-It is possible to set this option to false so that you will always return to the main menu.
+* Changed default settings so that Jacman doesn't automatically shutdown after a successful package operation (e.g., install).
+That seemed to cause a lot of bad press.
+It can be configured in the preferences dialog if you preferred the old behaviour.
-* Fixed empty package bug (I think!)
-Iphitus reported a strange bug where "empty" packages were listed.
+* A simple language selection facility has been added.
+It does require a restart.
-* An Ant buildscript is now included.
+  This will be much improved in future releases to (hopefully) provide live language switching.
-* Some internal code restructuring and general code spring-cleaning.
+* Improved and tweaked lots of other little bits-and-bobs under the hood.

 Installation
 ============